ShrimpSwap/shrimp-documentation/deflationary-token.md

 We believe that the current yield farm ecosystem is suffering from hyperdeflation, i.e. the extremely large decrease in the general prices of tokens in the blockchain.
 This results in a deflationary spiral which leads to less appreciation of the token, lower Annual Percentage Rates (APRs) and lower demand for the tokens in general, and thus deposit levels.
 This scenario creates a deflationary environment which does not serve the interests of the parties involved.

 In order to solve this problem we have developed a contract in the Binance Smart Chain to combat the endemic hyperdeflation of the ecosystem and increase investor confidence; introducing the **SHRIMP deflationary token**.
+We capped the maximum supply to 21M SHRIMPS.

 ## Shrimp boils down to these fundamentals

 <img src="http://latex.codecogs.com/svg.latex?depositFee=\frac{0.03*(farmingEndBlock-currentBlock)}{totalBlocksOfRewards}" />